Management

 Observability vendors and cloud providers offer proprietary solutions for agent management.
 In the open source observability space, there is an emerging standard that you can use for agent management: Open Agent Management Protocol (OpAMP).

 The OpAMP specification defines how to manage a fleet of telemetry data agents.
-These agents can be OpenTelemetry collectors, Fluent Bit or other agents in any arbitrary combination.
+These agents can be OpenTelemetry Collectors, Fluent Bit or other agents in any arbitrary combination.

 Note The term “agent” is used here as a catch-all term for OpenTelemetry components that respond to OpAMP, this could be the collector but also SDK components.